luqmanbarry/regional-dr-with-aws-efs/Implementation.md

 helm template volumes-dr-demo ./sample-apps | oc apply -f -
 ```

-If all goes well (it should), the pods should be able to mount the restored volumes and writing to them.
+If all goes well (it should), the pods should be able to mount the restored volumes and write to them.